Multiple Testing under High-dimensional Dynamic Factor Model: Theoretical Results

 is a stationary process with $\mathbb{E}(X_t)=0$ and $\mathbb{E}|X_t|^d<\infty$ for some $d\geq4$.
 Assume that $\sup_{1\leq t\leq n}|X_t|\leq \sqrt{n}$.
 Then for any positive sequence $\tau_n/\log n\rightarrow\infty$ and $c_n=o(\log([\tau_n/\log n]))$, we have

 where $K$ is a constant that depends solely on $d$. \end{prop}

-\begin{rmk} From \eqref{bernts}, we find that different from the case where the random variables $X_t$'s are independent, the convergence rate of the stationary process depends on both the sample size and auto-correlations. \end{rmk} \begin{rmk} We compare Lemma 1 in \cite{liu2010asymptotics} with Proposition \ref{Bernstein_ineq}.
-Assume $\mathbb{E}|X_1|^d<\infty$ with $d>2$.
+\begin{rmk} From \eqref{bernts}, we find that unlike the case where the random variables $X_t$ are independent, the convergence rate of the stationary process depends on both the sample size and the autocorrelations. \end{rmk} \begin{rmk} We compare Lemma 1 in \cite{liu2010asymptotics} with Proposition \ref{Bernstein_ineq}.
+Assume that $\mathbb{E}|X_1|^d<\infty$, with $d>2$.
 By Lemma 1 in \cite{liu2010asymptotics}, for any $\tau_n=o(\sqrt{n})$, we have